-When a smoke detector is activated in a campus building or residence hall, Campus Police Officers are immediately dispatched to the alarm and the Easton Fire Department is notified, if needed.
-About 90% of Stonehill College students live on-campus.
-The residences have kitchen areas and as a result, each year there are a number of incidents when students over cook food on the stove or in the microwave.
+When a smoke detector is activated in a campus building or residence hall, Campus Police Officers are immediately dispatched to the alarm and the Easton Fire Department will be contacted, if needed.
+Approximately 90% of Stonehill College students live on-campus.
+The residences have kitchen areas, and as a result, there are a number of incidents when students over cook food on the stove or in the microwave.

-Smoke from over cooked food items may activate the local smoke detector which will reset once the smoke dissipates.
+Smoke from over-cooked food items may activate the local smoke detector which will reset once the smoke dissipates.
 Campus Police respond to all fire alarm activations to ensure safety.
 Students are required to evacuate their building when the fire alarm is activated - even if they know the cause of the alarm is burned food.
-Campus Police will allow re- entry once the area has been checked and determined to be safe.
+Campus Police will allow students to re-enter the building once the area has been checked and determined to be safe.